n1tranquilla/secret-unspoken-blog/src/pages/is-it-really-a-problem.md

 * Using the behaviour to manage emotional state.
 "Medicating" is often the term used when lowering your mood, but the behaviour can also be used to raise your mood.
 * Persisting despite experiencing negative consequences.

 It is hard to admit that you might be stuck; there is a ton of shame around this issue that keeps men silent and keeps them from seeking help.
 But when you are stuck you need help, and there is help available.

+Personally, I had settled into a life of acceptance.
+It wasn't until a good friend shared his own story of sexual struggle, his drive to get help, and the freedom he was experiencing, that I decided life could be different for me.
+But it took honesty about my stuckness first.

-I'll be sharing my story soon on how I got help and how you can too.
+It is my hope to inspire you too.
+I'll be sharing more of my story soon on how I got help and how you can too.
 Stay tuned.

 Cheers!